 The world is full of opinions.
 Our minds absorb the news, information, attitudes, opinions, criticism, and alike that can influence our thinking.
 The bombardment is subtle but nevertheless real.

 Day after day, we unconscionably accept layers of negative and often unbiblical opinions.
 The world wants us to conform, but God wants us to transform.
 It would serve us well to limit, or filter, the external voices.
 As we process the external voices and seek God’s purpose, we learn to silence the voice of fear.

 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.”
 Romans 12:2 (NIV)

 2. Recognize the Internal Voice

 The Book of Proverbs provides an example of a Godly woman.
-Truth be told, the woman in the 31st chapter made me feel tired and incompetent.
-One day, however, I read it differently.
+Truth be told, the woman in the 31st chapter made me feel incompetent.
+One day, I read it differently.
 Instead of looking at everything this woman accomplished, I noticed her character.
 She was trustworthy, wise, productive, nurturing, resourceful, compassionate, confident, secure, and respected.
 She reflected Jesus.